 - typography – a print/digital project showing superior typographic skills

-- website design – describe your role in the design and production (CSS, HTML, Java Script, jQuery etc).
-Provide online links where applicable.
+- website and app design, including UI/UX design and development (CSS, HTML, Java Script, jQuery etc).
+Describe your role in the design and production and provide online links where applicable.

 - print pieces that demonstrate prepress and production skills.